Sophie-S-Z/hindsight/README.md

 - Knows our exact fears, insecurities, and dreams
 - Has been through exactly what we're going through
 - Can offer perspective only time can give
-- Loves us unconditionally (because they are us)
+- Supports us unconditionally (because they are us)

 ### Sample Conversation